arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - Install, configure and run Node-RED locally in the X8
 - Install, configure and run InfluxDB locally in the X8
 - Install, configure and run Grafana locally in the X8
-- Send sensor data from an Arduino® MKR WiFi 1010 board to the data logging application running locally in the X8
+- Send data from an Arduino® MKR WiFi 1010 board to the data logging application running locally in the X8

 ## Required Hardware and Software

 - [Arduino® Portenta X8](https://store.arduino.cc/products/portenta-x8)
 - [Arduino® MKR WiFi 1010](https://store.arduino.cc/products/arduino-mkr-wifi-1010)
 - USB-C cable (either USB-C to USB-A or USB-C to USB-C)
-- 10KΩ potentiometer (x1)
-- Breadboard and jumper cables
 - Wi-Fi Access Point (AP) with Internet access
 - ADB or SSH
 - Command-line interface